simonborer/decentinternet/content/post/accessible-content/index.md

 ## Headings
-<strong>Headings should structure your document.</strong> Think of the way your information is structured - it's very rarely appropriate to just have a single heading and then paragraphs all the way down.
+<strong>Headings should structure your document.</strong> Think of the way your information is structured - it's rarely appropriate to just have a single heading and then paragraphs all the way down.
 Headings should provide meaning and context.

 To the devs out there: all the worst abuses I've seen of semantics have been heading elements.
 If your design team and your content team aren't rigourously aligned (and when are they ever?), you need to abstract your heading styles from your heading elements.